PrestaShop/docs/development/components/form/_index.md

 }
 ```

-This hook has been implemented as an example in our [modules examples repository - demoformdataproviders](https://github.com/PrestaShop/example-modules/tree/master/demoformdataproviders).
+This hook has been implemented as an example in our [example-modules repository - demoformdataproviders](https://github.com/PrestaShop/example-modules/tree/master/demoformdataproviders).

 ### FormHandler hook

-The `FormHandler` hooks allows to receive the `Form` data, and make operations with this data to persist it.
+The `FormHandler` hook is designed to intercept `Form` data, enabling the execution of various operations with this data.
+Its primary function is to facilitate the persistence of form data, ensuring that the data captured by the form can be effectively processed and stored later.

-4 hooks are available to achieve this:
+There are 4 hooks available to work with the `Form` data:

 | Hook | Description |
 | --- | --- |